alireza-aghelan/recommender-systems/README.md

 Section 1: Collaborative Filtering

-At first, we implemented the collaborative filtering method on the scores given by users to different animations, and based on them, we proposed different animations to the user.
+In this section, we used item-based collaborative filtering.
+We implemented the collaborative filtering method on the scores given by users to different animations.
-In this section we used item-based collaborative filtering.

 ![1_3ALliiz9hG79_2xopzgyrQ 2 57 20 AM](https://user-images.githubusercontent.com/47056654/195467508-cf80c6ca-fae4-49a3-8144-c67da48b32b0.jpg)

 Section 2: Content-Based Recommendation

-In this section, we performed the content-based recommendation on the animations that a user has watched, and we recommended a new animation to each user according to the information available from different animations.
+In this section, we performed the content-based recommendation on the animations that a user has watched.
+Now we can recommend a new animation to each user according to the information available from different animations.

 ![recommendation-system11](https://user-images.githubusercontent.com/47056654/195469234-5b738a5f-c9eb-4429-9ac8-9f7dea6362a6.jpg)